Annual Attendance Report

 Being a Church of England school St Peter’s does not close for non-Christian festivals, including Eid.
 However a significant proportion of its pupils are Muslim and were absent on each occasion of Eid this year.
 This has adversely affected attendance this year.

-Overall attendance has been close to or above 96% for the last four years and the trend line indicates a progressive rise over the last five years.
-This year the school has 17th highest attendance of all Tower Hamlets primary schools.
+Overall attendance has been above 96% for the last four years and the trend line indicates a high level of attendance over the last five years.
+This year the school has joint 14h highest attendance of all Tower Hamlets primary schools.

 By way of comparison the average attendance of primary schools across England last year was 96.0%.